digitalinteraction/make-place-example-stack/README.md

 ## Deployment configuration

 Deployments are defined as services in the `docker-compose.yml` at the bottom.
-To add a deployment, copy the `pug-spotter` service and make the following changes:
+To add a deployment, copy/replace the `pug-spotter` service and make the following changes:

+1. Setup an assets volume
-1. Replace `pugs_assets` with something unique to the deployment
+  1. Set `pugs_assets` to something unique
-  * Also add it as an entry to the root level `volumes` at the top
+  2. Add it as an entry to the root level `volumes` at the top
-2. Replace `secrets/pugs.env` with something unique to the deployment
+2. Set `secrets/pugs.env` to a new secrets filename
-3. Configure your environment
+3. Configure the deployment's environment
-  * See the [platform repo](https://github.com/make-place/php-platform/blob/master/README.md#environment-variables) for configuration variables
-  * Set `VIRTUAL_HOST` & `LETSENCRYPT_HOST` to the domain you want the website to be on
+  * Set `VIRTUAL_HOST` & `LETSENCRYPT_HOST` to your domain
-  * Set `LETSENCRYPT_EMAIL` to your email address, you will receive letsencrypt errors here
+  * Set `LETSENCRYPT_EMAIL` to your email address to receive letsencrypt errors
+  * See the [platform repo](https://github.com/make-place/php-platform/blob/master/README.md#environment-variables) for instance configuration

 ## Server setup

-Follow these steps to set up a Make Place server

-> Where $YOUR_USERNAME is the user your sign in with, e.g. `root` or `rob`
+Follow these steps to set up a Make Place server, using your stack repo, where $YOUR_USERNAME is the user you sign in with, e.g. `root` or `rob`.

+> You can use the user commands later to set up a `deploy` user in server group

 ```bash
 # Connect to your server